 Along with a scraper, which can be used to remove the built-up of muck which may have become stuck to the underside - making it difficult to fit the spanner flush before unscrewing the blade.

-When removing the blade you need to ensure that the blade doesn’t move otherwise you’ll be unscrewing for hours.
-Therefore donning a heavy duty glove take hold of the blade while you unscrew the blade.
+When removing the blade you need to ensure that the blade doesn’t move - otherwise you’ll be unscrewing for hours.
+With the help of a heavy duty glove, proceed to take hold of the blade while you unscrew the blade.

 Step 3 - Fitting the New Blade

-With the blade removed you can now replace it - If you have an old style blade you may notice the design has now changed however don’t worry because it's the same just has had a design update.
+With the old blade removed you can now replace it - If you have an old style blade you may notice the design has now changed, however don’t worry because it's the same but has just had a design update.

-Notice the spacers under the blade this allows you raise the or lower the blades - we do recommend not to use more than two spacers at a time.
+Notice the spacers under the blade, this allows you to raise the or lower the blades - we do recommend not to use more than two spacers at a time though.

-So with the spacers in place and your new blade ready (make sure that the completely flat side faces the grass, most blades will indicate this but if yours does not always remeber...flat to the grass) insert the bolt and begin screwing by hand - after a while to ensure the blade is secure use the spanner.
+So with the spacers in place and your new blade ready - make sure that the completely flat side faces the grass (most blades will indicate this but if yours does not always remember...flat to the grass) insert the bolt and begin screwing by hand - after a while to ensure the blade is secure use the spanner.

-Don’t over tighten as this could be difficult to remove when you come to replace this new blade later on.
+Please Note: Don’t over tighten as this could be difficult to remove when you come to replace this new blade later on in the future.

-Once the blade is nice and tight you’re ready to put it to work and get that garden trimmed, ready for those relaxing days chilling out in the garden with your favourite summery beverage enjoying that family BBQ.
+Once the blade is nice and tight you’re ready to put it to work and get that garden trimmed, ready for those days relaxing in the garden with your favourite summer beverage!